NHERI-SimCenter/s3hark/docs/common/user_manual/usage/usage.rst

 FE Mesh Graphic
 ---------------------
 The second graphic on the left shows the finite element mesh and profile plots.
-Upon the finish of the analysis, selecting any of the tabs on the right inside this graphic (i.e, PGA, :math:`\gamma`max, maxDisp, maxRu, maxRuPWP) will show various results from the simulation at the mesh points.
+Upon the finish of the analysis, selecting any of the tabs on the right inside this graphic (i.e., PGA, :math:`\gamma max`, maxDisp, maxRu, maxRuPWP) will show various results from the simulation at the mesh points.

 Operations Area